Usmanmd009/US-AVIATION-ACCIDENTS/README.md

 - ## Data Sourcing
   ![](datasource.jpeg)

 This datasets is from www.kaggle.com. it is a csv file with a single table.
-Its has 14 columns and 35349 rows.
+Its has 14 columns and 55349 rows.

+- ## Data Modeling

+These a single dataset therefore data modeling was not carried out.

+- ## Data Analysis and Visualization